sumon060690/Seleniuam_automation_Testing_by_Sumon/README.md

-# Q2 Automation Test Report – SauceDemo (30 Marks)
+# Q2 Automation Test Report – SauceDemo
 ## Objective:
 Automate the following user journey using Selenium with JavaScript:
 Login with standard_user.